 Chapter Seven

 Why do you think Beatrice leaves without helping Victoria?
 Do you think she was justified in leaving her?
-Why or why not
+Why or why not?

-Do you believe you have a duty to help people when you can?
+Do you believe you have a duty to help people when you can, even if it puts you in danger?
 Why or why not?

 Victoria thinks, “This time she wouldn’t let her fear get the best of her.”
 Describe a time when you let fear get the best of you.
 What was the outcome?

-Do you think it is wise for Victoria to Lawrence’s disappearance and find out what is going on?
+Do you think it is wise for Victoria to continue investigating Lawrence’s disappearance and find out what is going on in her town, even after the frightening things she has witnessed?
 Why or why not?

 Chapter Eight

-Earlier in the book Victoria says that she never lies, yet she finds herself doing it more and more.
+Earlier in the book Victoria says that she never lies, yet as the story goes on she finds herself doing it more and more.
 List some of her lies.
 Do you think they are justified?
 Why or why not?

 Do you think there are times when lying is okay?
 When?
 Or if you believe you should never lie, explain why not.